kendricchung-aqi/getting-started/SystemSizer.md

 **1) On an internet-capable computer, put the ZIP and EXE into the same folder and double click the EXE.**

+An "Internet-capable computer" in this context is one which is allowed to make outbound TCP connections on port 22 to `sftp.aquaticinformatics.com`.

+In locked-down environments, application servers are often blocked from any internet access, but some client computers are typically allowed to browse the web in some form.

 When **SystemSizer.exe** starts, it will attempt to upload any unsent ZIPs in the same folder.
 This feature allows you to quickly "leap frog" between systems to exfiltrate the ZIP to the AI Support team.

 Here is the SystemSizer ZIP and EXE on my app server with no internet connectivity:

 ![ZIP on blocked app server](https://raw.githubusercontent.com/AquaticInformatics/getting-started/master/images/SystemSizeOnFirewallAppServer.png)

-I can use Windows Explorer to browse to that folder over my local network:
+I can use Windows Explorer to browse to that folder over my local network from my internet-capable desktop:

 ![ZIP via local network](https://raw.githubusercontent.com/AquaticInformatics/getting-started/master/images/BrowseToAppServerFolder.png)